Diary of Our Days at the Breakwater

 Diary of Our Days at the Breakwater (放課後ていぼう日誌, Hōkago Teibō Nisshi) is a Japanese manga series about recreational fishing by Yasuyuki Kosaka.
 It has been serialized in Akita Shoten's seinen manga magazine Young Champion Retsu since February 2017 and collected in eleven tankōbon volumes as of September 2023.
 An anime television series adaptation by Doga Kobo aired from April 7 to September 22, 2020.
 A live-action web drama adaptation aired from June to August 2023.

+Plot

+Hina Tsurugi has just moved to Ashikita, Kumamoto and is adjusting to life in her new town.
+One day, her classmate Yūki Kuroiwa invites her to go fishing.
+When Hina tries it out, she finds it difficult at first, but Yūki sees her potential.
+Yūki invites Hina to join the Breakwater Club, wanting to share with her the joys of fishing.
+Despite her initial hesitation, Hina eventually joins the club and befriends its other members, finding their friendship as her way of finding fulfillment in her new life.